 The recommended amount for best results is about two quarts of cold water per pound of tripe.

 Tripe is a type of offal meat, typically associated with the stomach of cows, sheep, or lamb.
 It can come in different varieties, for example: ox tripe which is a bit tough and chewy and best served as a stew; and lamb tripe which is much more tender, off white in color and pale yellow inside.

-It comes from the first three chambers of a cow’s stomach – the rumen, reticulum and omasum – known collectively as the tripe.
+It comes from the first three chambers of the beef stomach lining – the rumen, reticulum and omasum – known collectively as the tripe.

 It has an acquired taste for some people but is still considered a delicacy by others.
 Although it may look strange, its texture and gelatinous consistency makes it great as a stew or soup ingredient.

 Types of Tripe you find at the market

 The most popular types of beef tripe sold in markets are honeycomb, blanket, and book beef tripe.
 Honeycomb beef tripe is the most sought-after type due to its mild flavor and delicate texture.
 This beef tripe has a distinctive honeycomb pattern on each piece and is often used in dishes such as stews, braises, and curries.

 Blanket beef tripe is larger in size than honeycomb beef tripe and has a smooth texture.
 It adds flavor and texture to soups, stews, and other dishes.
 Lastly, book beef tripe is the toughest type of beef tripe but can become tender after long periods of cooking.

 Should I soak tripe in vinegar?